Table of Contents

 Binge drinking is a pattern of high-risk alcohol use that brings the blood alcohol concentration (BAC) to 0.08 grams percent or above.
 Binge drinking is associated with a wide range of health and social problems, including injuries and deaths from car crashes and other accidents, sexual assaults, violence, and suicide.

-Binge drinking is also associated with many health problems such as cardiovascular disease, liver disease, mental health conditions (particularly depression), and even cancer.
-Binge drinking is most common among young adults aged 18 to 34 years.
+Also, binge drinking is associated with many health problems such as cardiovascular disease, liver disease, mental health conditions (particularly depression), and even cancer.
+This type of problematic drinking is most common among young adults aged 18 to 34 years.
 Young adults are more likely than older adults to binge drink because they are the least experienced drinkers and tend to be less aware of the risks associated with heavy drinking.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) defines binge drinking as a pattern of drinking that brings blood alcohol concentration to 0.08 g/dL or above, a number generally referred to as “legally drunk” by the vast majority of states for the purpose of DUI’s.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) defines binge drinking as a pattern of drinking that brings blood alcohol concentration to 0.08 g/dL or above, a number generally referred to as “legally drunk” by the vast majority of states for DUIs.
 For women, this typically corresponds to consuming four or more drinks in about 2 hours; for men, it typically corresponds to five or more drinks in about 2 hours.

 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), moderate drinking is defined as no more than one drink per day for women of any age and men older than 65, and no more than two drinks per day for men aged 65 and younger.